patrickm663/claim-prediction-in-julia/README.md

 ## TODO
 - [ ] The loss can be reduced further by making modifications to the model's architecture and/or parameters in the optimiser.
 In addition, further feature engineering will likely improve results too.

-- [ ] GPU training is currently in progress using an AWS EC2 instance (sice Sagemaker does not support Julia, it has to be custom-made).
+- [ ] GPU training is currently in progress using an AWS EC2 instance (since Sagemaker does not support Julia, it has to be custom-madepe).

 - [ ] Different ML models are being tested and compared to the neural network.